Christian Bethancourt Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.78 team ERA ranks third among all MLB pitching staffs.
+- The Guardians' 3.81 team ERA ranks fourth among all MLB pitching staffs.

-- Guardians pitchers combine to surrender 117 home runs (one per game), the second-fewest in the league.
+- Guardians pitchers combine to allow 119 home runs (one per game), the second-fewest in baseball.

-- The Guardians will send Curry (3-1) to the mound for his fifth start of the season.
-He is 3-1 with a 2.95 ERA and 45 strikeouts in 64 2/3 innings pitched.
+- Williams gets the start for the Guardians, his 10th of the season.
+He is 1-3 with a 2.90 ERA and 49 strikeouts in 49 2/3 innings pitched.

-- The righty last appeared on Sunday against the Chicago White Sox, when he threw five innings, allowing two earned runs while giving up four hits.
+- The righty last pitched on Monday against the Toronto Blue Jays, when he went seven scoreless innings while giving up one hit.

-- In 29 games this season, the 25-year-old has amassed an ERA of 2.95, with 6.3 strikeouts per nine innings.
-Opponents are hitting .236 against him.
+- The 24-year-old has an ERA of 2.90, with 8.9 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .210 against him.

 © 2023 Data Skrive.
 All rights reserved.